meraki-analytics/orianna/README.md

 To do this in eclipse, I recommend creating a lib/ directory in your project's root directory and putting the .jar there.
 Then just right click the .jar in eclipse and click Build Path -> Add to Build Path.

-If you use Maven to manage your dependencies, you Orianna is posted on Maven Central @ com.robrua.orianna
+If you use Maven to manage your dependencies, Orianna is posted on Maven Central @ com.robrua.orianna

 ## Usage